 Polish vodka is consistently ranking high in many independent vodka ratings.

-Not to mention, Poland is home to some of the best high end vodka in the world.
+Not to mention, Poland is home to some of the rarest vodkas out there.

-Forget Scandinavia, vodka isn’t in Poland’s blood, vodka is Poland’s blood – when it’s partying, anyway.
+Forget Scandinavia, vodka isn’t in Poland’s blood, vodka is Poland’s water of life – when it’s partying, anyway.

 Bread, milk and 2 litres of vodka, thanks.

 But why?
 Why do Poles love their vodka?
-Why do some of the best vodkas come from Poland?
+Why do so many damn good vodkas come from Poland?

-Is Polish Vodka the best alcohol for straight shots or are you better using something like *shivers* Smirnoff?
+Is the vodka from Poland the best alcohol for straight shots?
+Are you better using something like *shivers* Smirnoff?

 All these questions and many many more will be answered in this article.